Design comparison

 html

 font size since it can cause huge accessibility implications for those users with different font sizes or zoom requirements.
-Also, when you are working with a CSS framework, you will change every size that the framework has defined.Marked as helpful0@KurtJFPosted about 2 years ago@vanzasetia thanks for the explanation!
+Also, when you are working with a CSS framework, you will change every size that the framework has defined.Marked as helpful0@KurtJFPosted over 2 years ago@vanzasetia thanks for the explanation!
 Btw your explanations are easy to understand.π

-0@vanzasetiaPosted about 2 years ago@KurtJF
+0@vanzasetiaPosted over 2 years ago@KurtJF

 Thank you for saying that!
 I am happy that you can easily understand my explanations! π